Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox take on Salvador Perez and the Kansas City Royals on Tuesday at 7:10 PM ET, in the second of a four-game series at Fenway Park.
+Justin Turner and the Boston Red Sox play Bobby Witt Jr. and the Kansas City Royals on Wednesday at 7:10 PM ET, in the third of a four-game series at Fenway Park.

-The Red Sox are the favorite in this one, at -185, while the underdog Royals have +150 odds to upset.
-The total for the contest is listed at 10 runs.
+The Red Sox are listed as -225 moneyline favorites for this matchup against the Royals (+180).
+The total for the game has been set at 10.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.